 [Fukui Prefecture] Discover a side of Japan you never knew existed.

 Fukui Prefecture is the quintessence of Japan.
-A land of dinosaurs, 700 years of Zen, and a rugged yet beautiful coastline.
+A land where dinosaurs left their mark, 700 years of Zen, and a rugged yet beautiful coastline.
 Here you will find the "real Japan" that never fades with time.
-A journey different from Tokyo or Kyoto, offering new and exciting experiences and delicious cuisine.
+A journey of awe-inspiring discoveries and exquisite cuisine.
 If you want to discover the hidden charms of Japan, Fukui is the answer.

 What is Fukui Prefecture? — Japan's "hidden gem"